-Summer football camp season opened today at Kroger Field.
+Summer football camp season opened today the overnight summer camps los angeles that is accredited by the california camp.
 Hundreds of campers worked with UK coaches inside the stadium and on the practice field throughout the day.
 KSR was on the sideline to see who was the best of the best on day one.

 1. Nik Scalzo, Big Visor Guy

 I guess Matt Jones isn’t the only person who still wears visors.
 Scalzo is bringing the visor back.
 The Kentucky quarterback commit rocked one throughout the camp’s entirety.

 Scalzo also spent plenty of time talking to Mark Stoops, Darin Hinshaw and Terry Wilson in-between reps.
 Normally the QB commits spend more time talking than working; not Scalzo.
 He remained involved the entire time, showing off throws though the entire passing tree.
 His prettiest pass might be the deep fade.
 He puts a wonderful touch on the ball and never looks uncomfortable.
 As you’ll see from his short routes, he gets the ball out of his hand quickly.

 Terry Touchdown and Darin Hinshaw watch Scalzo and the other QBs do work pic.twitter.com/sFfKy7vbiy

 Watching Nik Scalzo throw darts at Kroger Field pic.twitter.com/PgMqbQ5ZeT